StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_08_group_3_report.md

 ---
 ## AI Disclaimar

-VS Copilot was used as well as other AI tools were used to take help in modelling issues and better graphical outputs.
+VS Copilot and other AI tools were used to assist with modeling issues and generating better graphical outputs.